Doug Wojcik: College of Charleston

 Wojcik became head coach at the College of Charleston in 2012 and coached there for two seasons, where he led his team to a 38–29 overall mark.
-In his first season, the team posted a 24–11 record and secured an appearance in the Southern Conference championship game, and earned a post-season berth to the College Basketball Invitational.
+In his first season, the team posted a 24–11 record, secured an appearance in the Southern Conference championship game, and earned a post-season berth to the College Basketball Invitational.
 In year two, Wojcik transitioned his second Division I program into a higher-ranked conference, the Colonial Athletic Association.

 In July 2014, an internal investigation found it "likely" Wojcik had been verbally abusive toward players.
 Outgoing president P. George Benson retained but suspended Wojcik for the month of August.
 On August 6, new president Glenn McConnell announced Wojcik had been fired for "just cause."
 Since Wojcik was still under contract, the matter was briefly disputed between the two parties.
 However, in September 2014, Charleston and Wojcik reached a settlement, and agreed not to make further comments on the issue.